Azure/azure-storage-cpp/CONTRIBUTING.md

 * Make sure you've signed the CLA before you start working on any change.
 * Discuss any proposed contribution with the team via a GitHub issue **before** starting development.
-* Code must be professional quality
+* Code must be professional quality.
-	* You should strive to mimic the style with which we have written the library
+	* You should strive to mimic the style with which we have written the library.
-	* Clean, well-commented, well-designed code
+	* Clean, well-commented, well-designed code.
 	* Try to limit the number of commits for a feature to 1-2.
 If you end up having too many we may ask you to squash your changes into fewer commits.
 * [Changelog.txt](Changelog.txt) needs to be updated describing the new change.
-* [BreakingChanges](BreakingChanges) contains changes that break
+* [BreakingChanges.txt](BreakingChanges.txt) contains changes that break
 backward-compatibility.
-* Thoroughly test your feature
+* Thoroughly test your feature.

 ### Branching Policy
 Changes should be based on the `dev` branch.
 We're following [semver](http://semver.org/).